 $4 Frozen cocktails

 The Box Garden

 The Box Garden is located ground level adjacent to the food hall.
-Constructed from reclaimed shipping containers, this expansive courtyard holds more than 1,500 people and houses Carlton Provisions BBQ along with multiple bars including a tiki bar, Texas stillhouse bar, margarita cantina, rotating pop-ups and even a Hawaiian shaved ice stand.
+Constructed from reclaimed shipping containers, this expansive courtyard holds more than 1,500 people and also has multiple bars including a tiki bar, Texas stillhouse bar, margarita cantina, rotating pop-ups and even a Hawaiian shaved ice stand.
 The heart of the Box Garden features a 600-square-foot event stage with an LED screen that provides constant entertainment for Legacy Hall’s guests.
 Check their calendar and Facebook for upcoming live music and other various events.

 Legacy Hall is open Monday through Wednesday from 9 a.m. to 11 p.m., Thursday from 9 a.m. – 12 .m., Friday and Saturday from 9 a.m. to 2 a.m., and Sunday from 9 a.m. to 10 p.m.
 With accommodations and event packages available for groups from 25 to 2,000, Legacy Hall is available for your next event.
 For more information, visit legacyfoodhall.com/groups-parties.